alyserecord/movie-recommender/README.rst

   * NaNs might requrire some thought
   * Train test splits might also require a bit of thought
   * Finally, the 'bosses' are not real keen thinking too hard about RMSE or MAE.
-You might be able to explain it to the, but if you report it as percent improvement over mean-of means they are more likely to listen
+You might be able to explain it to them, but if you report it as percent improvement over mean-of means they are more likely to listen.

 Good luck!